cosmos/sdk-tutorials/scavenge/tutorial/03-scaffolding.md

 Inside the project directory you can execute other Starport commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.

-In a Cosmos SDK blockchain application-specific logic is implemented in separate modules.
-This keeps code easy to understand and reuse.
+In a Cosmos SDK blockchain, application-specific logic is implemented in separate modules.
+Using modules keeps code easy to understand and reuse.

 Scaffold a new module called `scavenge`.
 Based on our design the `scavenge` module will be sending tokens between participants.
 Sending tokens is implemented in the standard `bank` module.
 Specify `bank` as a dependency using the optional `--dep` flag.